WARRIORS DO YOGA TO PREPARE THEMSELVES FOR BATTLE

 Surrender only to yourself.
 Then work on your warrior skills, knowing that when you place yourself in unnatural positions for extended periods of time, you will indeed feel unease, which will indeed reflect itself through an uncomfortable state of mind – unless you approach it as a warrior.
 Warriors use these practice situations to better prepare themselves for the discipline required in fighting any battle.
 Be your own warrior and you’ll gain the control you need through your own practice sessions.

-The universe is not a loving place, so don’t offer yourself up to it expecting to change it.
+The universe is not a loving place, so don’t offer yourself up to it expecting it to look favorably upon you.
+The universe doesn’t need nor want you as its slave.
 Change yourself and maybe the universe will take notice and take a spin with you.